AjaMag/ScraperApp/README.md

 # ScraperApp
-This app utilizes a mongo db (created in mongoose) and express to scrape data from the NY Times
+This app utilizes a mongo db (created in mongoose) and express to scrape data from reddit.com.
+This scraping functionality can be translated to any other website